fujiwara/maprobe/README.md

             \---> [Firehose](buffer and retry) --> [maprobe HTTP] --> [Mackerel]
 ```

+Firehose HTTP Endpoint has paths below.
+- `/post` : Post metrics endpoint.
+- `/ping` : Always return 200 OK (for health check).

-maprobe accepts Firehose HTTP requests and the metrics will send to Mackerel API (if available).
+maprobe accepts Firehose HTTP requests and the metrics will send to Mackerel API (when available).

 ### Ping